rafaelpadilla/Object-Detection-Metrics/README.md

 * **True Positive (TP)**: A correct detection.
 Detection with IOU ≥ _threshold_
 * **False Positive (FP)**: A wrong detection.
 Detection with IOU < _threshold_
 * **False Negative (FN)**: A ground truth not detected
 * **True Negative (TN)**: Does not apply.
 It would represent a corrected misdetection.
 In the object detection task there are many possible bounding boxes that should not be detected within an image.
-Thus, TN would be all possible bounding boxes that were corrrectly not detected (so many possible boxes within an image).
+Thus, TN would be all possible bounding boxes that were correctly not detected (so many possible boxes within an image).
 That's why it is not used by the metrics.

 _threshold_: depending on the metric, it is usually set to 50%, 75% or 95%.